 But Wilson isn't looking for sympathy.
 The Huston-Tillotson professor is looking to pique interest in the area of sustainability.

-"We throw things into the dumpster and they just sort of magically disappear.
+"We throw things into the dumpster rental philadelphia and they just sort of magically disappear.
 And there's not much thought given to the processes behind that," he said.

 Wilson says that's why his dumpster project is a perfect metaphor to spread the message that "less is more."